 Getting Ready Together

 And then there are other couples that get ready together.
-Their belief is that there is no one in the world they would rather be with when getting ready for this momentous occasion than their other half, family + friends that are nearest and dearest.
+Their belief is that there is no one in the world they would rather be with when getting ready.
+For this momentous occasion they want to be with their other half, family + friends.

 Being together but not seeing each other

 There is one other option that is a compromise between the first look and waiting for the ceremony.

 You don’t actually see each other but you spend time together prior to the ceremony.
 This couple above shared letters that they wrote each other, standing back to back but not seeing each other.
 There is plenty of emotion in this room as well as during the ceremony.

 The bottom line is that it is your wedding.
 Do what works for you.